Understanding User Preferences in Explainable Artificial Intelligence: A Survey and a Mapping Function Proposal

-The last category of XAI customers is non-expert users.
-Non-expert users are users who are not experts in AI and any other field combined with AI, but they are under the direct effect of AI decisions.
-They can be patients in hospitals, loan applicants, job applicants, etc. Non-expert XAI users want to intervene and change the output made by AI algorithms, use the rights that the law gave them, and trust systems (trustworthiness).
-Non-expert users are not in the position that debugs the system or eliminate the bias and don't have enough knowledge to validate the system.
-We believe this category of users is more vulnerable than other users.
-They can easily be misled or confused by XAI and have less information about AI.
-To illustrate this vulnerability, consider an AI system that classifies patients into two groups that immediately need cardiac surgery and those that do not need it.
-This algorithm classifies a patient as someone who does not need surgery while he is in an emergency situation and needs immediate surgery.
-Since the classification of the AI algorithm is wrong, the explanation will be wrong too.
-Now consider two groups of people who see this explanation, doctors and patients.
-Since doctors know medicine, they are more immune from false information provided by explanations.
+The last category of XAI customers consists of non-expert users.
+These individuals are not experts in AI or any other field combined with AI, but they directly experience the impact of AI decisions.
+Examples of non-expert users include patients in hospitals, loan applicants, and job seekers.
+Non-expert XAI users aim to intervene and modify the outputs generated by AI algorithms, exercise the rights granted by the law, and place trust in the systems' trustworthiness.
+These users lack the position to debug the system or eliminate bias and do not possess sufficient knowledge to validate the system~\cite{gilpin2022explanation}.
+This category of users is considered more vulnerable compared to others, as they can easily be misled or confused by XAI and have limited information about AI.

+To illustrate this vulnerability, consider an AI system that classifies patients into two groups, those in immediate need of cardiac surgery and those who do not require it.
+If the algorithm erroneously classifies a patient in an emergency situation as someone who does not need surgery, both the classification and its corresponding explanation will be incorrect.
+Now, envision two groups of people exposed to this explanation: doctors and patients.
+Doctors, equipped with medical knowledge, are more immune to false information provided by explanations.
 However, this misleading XAI information can lead to irreversible harm to patients.
 In conclusion, the level of sophistication in the explanation should be modified based on the user's expertise level~\cite{doshi2017towards}.